arkgao/RCTrans/README.md

 We collecte the open-source mesh files from [Wu et al.](https://vcc.tech/research/2018/FRT), [OmniObject3D](https://omniobject3d.github.io/) and [Poly Haven](https://polyhaven.com/), and place them in our data for the convenience of future users.
 The environment lighting we use is from the Lavel dataset and cannot be redistributed, so it is not included in the data.

-## Setup
-1. Install torch and torchvision according to your environment.
-For reference, we use torch==2.0.1+cu118.
-2. Install other packages.
-    ```shell
-    git clone TODO
-    cd RCTrans
-    pip install -r requirements.txt
-    ```
-Then, you can run python script step by step as follows:
+After preparing the data, you can run python script step by step as follows:

 ## Stage1: Preparation
 1. Frist, we use our previous method to get object masks and environment lighting.
 Since we remove the plane used in the previous paper, we made some modifications to the original code.